BowenGong2000/swe_project/Progress&Goals.md

 -Designed a UI similar to NYU websites (Albert & Brightspace) (With a familiar UI, students can get on their hands easier)

--Completed the design of the interaction logic
+-Completed the design of the interaction logic, and several animation including hovering and page shifting

 -Completed the smooth switching of different web-level interfaces